-The IRS created a new worksheet, the Unemployment Compensation Exclusion Worksheet, to assist taxpayer’s in computing their modified gross income and the amount of the exclusion.
+The IRS created a new unemployment compensation worksheet, known as the Unemployment Compensation Exclusion Worksheet, to assist taxpayers in computing their modified gross income and the amount of the exclusion.
 Follow the below steps to complete Schedule 1, Line 8, from the IRS’ official website.

 Unemployment Compensation Exclusion Worksheet – Schedule 1, Line 8